scribbletune/scribbletune.com/_pages/riff.md

 ```

 If you save this script as `riff.js` and run it from your terminal as `node riff.js`, you will get a MIDI file called `riff.mid` which you can import in any DAW and play it with a virtual instrument of your choice.
 Every time you run it, you ll get a new riff.
 You can even change the root note and the scale to create interesting variations.
 For instance change the root to D2 and the scale to "harmonic minor" and give it a shot.
-I tried a bunch of such options for the root note and the scale and used Ableton Live's Operator>Synth Lead>Epic Trance Lead along with Bazzism Kick plugin and Reaktor Blocks>Bling Deep Bass sound with some hats and snare to produce this riff:
+I tried a bunch of such options for the root note and the scale and used the output in a track of mine.
+The riff is at around 6:25 in this track:

-<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/535502394&color=%230c0809&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>
+<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/710079931&color=%23080404&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=false"></iframe>